James & Diane Hopkins, RR #3, Port Rowan, Ontario N0E 1M0

 We also have one puppy from our 2006 litter who graduated from the Special Needs Program with Lions Foundation of Canada Dog Guides in 2008.
 She now lives in British Columbia, where she works hard, but is spoiled rotten by her new owner.
 We donated one puppy from our 2008 litter as well.
 She graduated from the seizure response program in May of 2009.
 She lives with Kelly in Coalhurst, Alberta.
 My goal, however, is to have a pup graduate from the seeing eye program.
 It is very exciting to look forward to our puppies graduating from their programs and helping people with special needs.

 My husband, James and I have owned dogs all of our lives, and received our first show dog as a wedding present – CH Limberlost Cousteau, a male Great Pyrenees.
-Over the years we always had purebred dogs that we sometimes showed, but it was about 10 years ago that we got our first Labrador.
-In 2002 we got our first true performance dog, Tanner.
-She is presently known as OTCH Sugarplum Tanner, Am CD, WCX, JH.
+Over the years we always had purebred dogs that we sometimes showed, but it was about 20 years ago that we got our first Labrador.
+In October of 2002 we got our first true performance dog, Tanner.
+She is was known as OTCH Sugarplum Tanner, Am CD, WCX, JH.
 She earned her CD at just under 9 months.
 She attained three titles – her CDX, WC and JH titles in 2006.
 She completed her Working Certificate Excellent title in 2007.
 In 2008 she completed her OTCH (Obedience Trial Champion) title in only 10 trials and passed one Senior Hunter test in the fall of 2008.
-She suffered a shoulder injury that winter and is now retired.
+She suffered a shoulder injury that winter and retired.
+She went to the rainbow bridge in October of 2013.

 We do all of our own training and handling for obedience and hunt tests.
 My husband, James is a CKC Hunt Test and Working Certificate judge.

-Please feel free to contact us if you are interested in a puppy at firstname.lastname@example.org Deposits will be accepted at the birth of the pups.
+Please feel free to contact us if you are interested in any of our services at email@example.com.

 We are located near Long Point, Ontario, Canada.